thorGabe123/MLOps/reports/README.md

 >
 > Answer:

 For our project we developed two images: one for prediction and training respectively.
 An example on how to run the prediction docker image: `docker run predict_model:latest`.
 Link to one of our docker files: https://github.com/thorGabe123/MLOps/blob/main/dockerfiles/predict_model.dockerfile.
+We have set up registry in GCP holding docker images created for each push to main as a form of version control.

 ### Question 16